-DOD Activities.
+Defense Department Activities.
 The events of September 11, 2001, have focused attention on all statutes that might impinge on military training activities.
-The ESA allows for an exemption for activities involving national security, but an exemption has never been sought on this basis, there are no regulations that elaborate on it, and little information is available as to how it might apply in practice.
-It is, however, worded as an exemption for an individual action of an agency and is worded as an exemption that must be granted by the high-level committee assembled to consider exemptions.
+The ESA allows for an automatic exemption for activities involving national security, but an exemption has never been sought on this basis, there are no regulations that elaborate on it, and little information is available as to how it might apply in practice.
+It is, however, worded as an exemption for an individual action of an agency and is worded as an exemption that must be granted by the high-level committee ("God Squad") assembled to consider exemptions.
+This issue was debated in the 107th Congress during consideration of P.L.
+107-324 (H.R.
+4546); a conference committee deleted House language to limit CH designation on Department of Defense lands if a Sikes Act natural resource management plan was completed that "addresses" endangered and threatened species and their habitat.
+See CRS Report RL31415, The Endangered Species Act, Migratory Bird Treaty Act, and Department of Defense Readiness Activities: Current Law and Legislative Proposals.